Tutorial: Configure Workday for automatic user provisioning

 Set Provisioning Status to Off, and select Save.
 This step will help ensure your changes will take effect only when you are ready.

-Under Mappings, select Synchronize Workday Workers to On Premises Active Directory (or Synchronize Workday Workers to Azure AD).
+Under Mappings, select Synchronize Workday Workers to On Premises Active Directory (or Synchronize Workday Workers to Microsoft Entra ID).

 Scroll to the bottom of the next screen, and select Show advanced options.